clintjason/DemoGraphQLbackend/README.md

-# DrNG - Patient's Appointments CMS#
+# DrNG - Patient's Appointments CMS #

 The aim of this project is to develop a Backend API services to interact with frontend website based on ReactJS, Redux and AntDesgin to interact.
 This demonstrates the ability to create API services for any  utilization.

 ### Installation ###
-Perform the followtin instructions: npm install npm run start or npm run dev
+Perform the following instructions: npm install npm run start or npm run dev